-The Panel is therefore prepared to accept the Complainant's contention that it's 'DELL' and other related trademarks and corresponding businesses are well-known and have developed a significant global reputation.
+The Panel is prepared to accept the Complainant's contention that its 'HITACHI' trademark and corresponding business is famous and has developed a significant global reputation.
 With regard to Famous Names, successive UDRP panels have found bad faith registration because Complainant's name was famous at the time of registration: WIPO/D2000-0310 [choyongpil.net].